 - Check with family and friends as they can have useful contacts with schools.

 - Many university courses have a period of work experience as part of the course.
 If you have a dissertation, you may choose to base that around work in a school.
-Visit the volunteering department at your university and find out if they can help with school placements.
+Visit the volunteering department at your university and ask about school placements.

-- The Undergraduate Ambassadors Scheme (UAS) includes a module working in local schools for mathematics, science, technology or engineering undergraduates.
+- The Undergraduate Ambassadors Scheme (UAS) includes a module working in local schools for maths, science, technology or engineering undergraduates.

 - Some universities run student tutoring programmes where you tutor other students or go into schools to help with classes.
 Check with your university careers service or students' union for more details.